Woynert/aboutlife/IDEAS.md

 * Support multiple screens
 * At night hours make the "close tabs" function automatic
 * Show last activity info near input for comparison
+    * Additionaly it could suggest you to take a tomato break, after it detects that you have been having working nonstop.
 * Make it so you have to press a button to exit the tomato break screen.
 Locate this button alongside the other buttons (such as close tabs, and shutdown).
 The order of these buttons will be shuffled every time so the user has to make the concious desicion to press it instead of the others.
 * Allow internet usage in intervals of 5 minutes (ON/OFF).
 * Make it so that for each minute without internet, you get a minute (or two) with internet.
 You start with 5 minutes each session.